google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Quilled flowers are fun to make and not hard to create at all.
 I learned to make some lovely ones on a cruise would you believe.
-I can now make paper daisies in a matter of minutes.
+I can now make paper daisies in a matter of minutes and they can add a lot to your papercraft projects.
 You can make these too.
 Let me show you how.

 All you need to make these flowers is a slotted quilling tool, some strong paper glue like Tombow and some strips of thin paper made especially for use with the tool.
-Paper strips come in different widths, so simply choose a thin one anda thicker one.
+Paper strips come in different widths, so simply choose a thin one and a thicker one.
 The thin one will be the centre of the flower and the thicker one will be its petals.

 You will need a slotted quilling tool.
 It will have a groove in the side of the needle part where you can slot in the paper.
 Take half a strip of the thin paper and insert the end in the tool's slot.
-Then just roll it evenly onto the needle, keeping it from spiralling down the shaft.
+Then just roll it evenly onto the needle, keeping it from spiraling down the shaft.
 You want a nice, tight little circle of rolled paper in the end.

 I chose red for my centre piece.
-Once I rolled it up I quickly applied some paper glue to the end (I used my Two Way Glue Pen from Stampin' Up!
+Once I rolled it up I quickly applied some paper glue to the end (I used my Tombow Glue from Stampin' Up!
 It is so convenient to use.
-But any paper glue will be fine as long as it dries clear).
+But any paper glue will be fine as long as it dries clear.
+If you need some, you can order form my SusanSalutations store).
+Only use a smudge of glue as it will squish out if you use too much and form a bead.
+You want the result to be nice and smooth and flat like it is in the picture below.

 Leave the finished centre on the needle and set it aside.
 Now turn your attention to the wider strip of paper.
 It will become your daisy's petals.
 Just use half a strip for this bit as well.